-As Map 2 shows, several bat species have been recorded within a 2km radius of the site.
-The site also contains ideal bat foraging habitat along its watercourses.
-During the site visit, we carried out a preliminary ground-level inspection of the trees and buildings within the site boundary to assess their potential to support roosting bats, and found that some of these may have low-medium potential due to the presence of features such as woodpecker holes and dense ivy (trees) and gaps in tiles and lead flashing (buildings).
-I therefore recommend that further surveys are carried out if this site is taken forward for a planning application.
+As Map 2 shows, several bat species have been recorded within a 2km radius of the site and it is possible that they may travel to the site to forage, even if their roosts are beyond the site boundary.
+The dense hedgerows along the western, southern and eastern edges of the site are unlit and provide suitable foraging habitat.
+We also carried out a brief ground-level inspection of the buildings on and around the site during the site visit.
+We found that several of these have the potential to support roosting bats due to the presence of features such as gaps in barge boards and under roof tiles.
+We were not able to access the large trees in the scrub bank to the south-west corner of the site, but these may also support bat roosts.

+Given the potential for the site to support roosting and foraging bats, I recommend that further surveys are carried out if this site is taken forward for a planning application.
 These should include internal building inspections and bat emergence and activity surveys, in accordance with the Bat Conservation Trust's survey guidelines, but we will be able to provide detailed advice on this at a later stage if needed.

-All species of British bat and their places of refuge are protected under the Conservation of Habitats and Species Regulations 2010 and the Wildlife and Countryside Act 1981.
+All species of British bat and their places of refuge are protected under the Conservation of Habitats and Species Regulations 2010 (as amended) and the Wildlife and Countryside Act 1981 (as amended).
 Under this legislation it is an offence to deliberately kill, capture, or significantly disturb bats, or to damage or destroy their breeding sites or resting places.
 Should bats be found to be roosting or foraging on site, it may be necessary to apply to Natural England for a European Protected Species Licence (EPSL), which involves designing a short and long-term mitigation strategy for bats.
 This could include measures such as incorporating sensitive lighting into the development design, and installing bat boxes on the site.